crs4/bbmri-it-school-tutorials/11-final-project/task-3.2/README.md

          converter_cases.run()
 ```

-Run the main module and the framework will generate all the JSON files related
+Run the main module, and the framework will generate all the JSON files related
 to the resources, in the two output directories you specified.